-Note: General administrative activities such as record keeping, travel and training time, time spent coordinating with other agencies, etc. are not counted as units of service but are elements of total unit cost.
+Note: General administrative activities such as record keeping, travel and training time, time spent coordinating with other agencies, etc. are not counted as units of service but are elements of the total unit cost.

-1. Planning Service Area (PSA) & Area Agency on Aging (AAA)/Aging and Disability Resource Center (ADRC) transportation responsibilities
+1. Planning Service Area (PSA) & Area Agency on Aging (AAA) transportation responsibilities